 Day 10 - Victoria, British Columbia, Canada

-The ms Westerdam sails into Victoria, British Columbia today.
+The ms Oosterdam sails into Victoria, British Columbia today.
 The city's British heritage is evident from the double-decker buses and horse-drawn carriages to the tea rooms and vibrant gardens.
 Victoria has earned the reputation as the "City of Gardens," and no trip to this beautiful city is complete without a visit to the 55-acre Butchart Gardens with its year-round brilliantly-colored blooms.
 Overnight ship.
 (B, L, D)

 Day 11 - Welcome Back to the Emerald City

 Your magical Alaska cruise comes to a close this morning as you dock in Seattle.
 Consider extending your stay in Seattle to fully explore the city, or your transfers are included for your return flight after 1:00 pm.
 (B)

 Amtrak accommodations are available in Coach class, Roomette, and Bedroom.
 Coach accommodations include a reclining seat with leg rest.
 Roomette accommodations include a private cabin featuring two comfortable seats beside a picture window during the day, converting to an upper and lower berth at night.
 Bedroom accommodations feature a sofa and chair by day and upper and lower berth by night.
 Bedroom accommodations also include a sink and self-enclosed toilet and shower.
 All travelers have access to the Sightseer Lounge.
 Roomette and Bedroom accommodations include all meals aboard the train.